-The deadline for applications is May 22.
-We expect disbursements to begin the week of June 1.
+The deadline for applications is July 20.
+We expect disbursements to begin in early August.

 Will I receive the HEERF grant even if I owe JJC money?

 Yes.
 If you are eligible for these emergency grants, you will receive the money even if you have current financial holds or owe JJC money.